bgerp/PiCons/README.md

         sudo bash picons_setup.sh

-7. the device will autmaticly reboot affter instalation.
+7. the device will automatically reboot after installation.

 ## To make the tests of the device.